Dialysis is a lifesaving treatment option for people whose kidneys are failing due to severe injuries or chronic conditions.

 Our renowned dialysis program at UC San Diego Health's Kidney Care Program offers treatment options such as hemodialysis and peritoneal dialysis.
 Our main dialysis center is directly connected to the hospital and emergency room, and there's always a physician on-site.

-Our experienced dialysis team is led by nephrologists (kidney care specialists) who use the latest technologies to offer leading-edge treatments.
+Our experienced dialysis team is led by nephrologists (kidney care specialists) who provide leading-edge treatments.
 As part of the only academic medical center in the county, our physician-scientists are actively involved in clinical research investigating new therapies for kidney diseases.
 Our goal is to maintain and improve your overall health and quality of life.

 What Is Dialysis?